system76/docs/content/pop-basics.md

 tableOfContents: true
 ---

 Welcome to the Pop!_OS desktop!
-The Pop!_OS operating system provides all the features you would expect from a modern desktop.
+Pop!_OS provides all the features you would expect from a modern operating system.
 The basic elements are outlined below.

-## Pop!_OS COSMIC Desktop Environment
+## COSMIC Desktop Environment

-Pop!\_OS 24.04 includes the COSMIC Desktop environment.
-COSMIC is written in the rust programming language and is an acronym for _Computer Operating System Main Interface Components_.
+Pop!\_OS 24.04 includes the [COSMIC desktop environment](https://system76.com/cosmic).
+COSMIC is written in the Rust programming language and is an acronym for _Computer Operating System Main Interface Components_.

 ## The Launcher

-The <u>Launcher</u> is the software responsible for accessing and opening applications and files.

-_This video demonstrates the powerful funcationality of the COSMIC Desktop launcher._
+The <u>Launcher</u> is a search-based utility for accessing and opening applications and files.
+This video demonstrates the powerful funcationality of the COSMIC Launcher:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/zHuXKCPbX9E?si=WWSfW8zj4zgEEnRq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/zHuXKCPbX9E' frameborder='0' allowfullscreen></iframe></div>

-To open the launcher press the <kbd>SUPER</kbd> key, which is usually located between `Fn` and `Alt` keys and may have an icon with a window on it.
-You can also click the launcher magnifying glass icon in the dock.
+To open the Launcher, press the <kbd>SUPER</kbd> key, which is usually located between the `Fn` and `Alt` keys (and may have an icon with a window on it).
+You can also click the Launcher magnifying glass icon in the dock.

 ![Activating the Launcher in Pop!_OS 24.04](/images/pop-basics/pop-basics-launcher-example.png)

-To switch between open applications you can click, or arrow down, the list of applications in the Launcher window and press `Enter`.
-Keyboard shortcuts to launch the application are listed to the right of the application name in the launcher.
+To switch between open applications, you can click one of the windows listed in the launcher, or use the up and down arrow keys to select one followed by `Enter`.
+Installed applications available to launch are listed below the open windows.
+Keyboard shortcuts to activate the first ten results are listed on the right side.

-## Launcher Features
+### Launcher Features

+Additional features can be accessed by starting your search with specific characters or terms.

-- Built-in Calculator: Type <kbd>=</kbd> and the equation then press enter</kbd> for the result.
+- **Built-in Calculator:** Type <kbd>=</kbd> and the equation, then press <kbd>Enter</kbd> for the result.
-- File Search: Find files by typing `find` and the search term or file name then select the result in the launcher.
+- **File Search:** Find files by typing `find` followed by the search term or file name, then select a result to open it.
-- Internet Search: Search Google or DuckDuckGo within the launcher.
-Type `google` or `duckduckgo` in the launcher with the search term, then press enter.
-The default web browser will open with the search results.
+- **Internet Search:** Search a variety of popular search engines from the Launcher.
+You can type the name of the search engine, like `google` or `duckduckgo`, or use abbreviations (`gs` and `ddg`, respectively), followed by your search term.
+When the Launcher result is selected, the default web browser will open with the search results.
+    - The Launcher's GitHub repository contains [a full list of supported search engines and abbreviations](https://github.com/pop-os/launcher/blob/master/plugins/src/web/config.ron).

-## COSMIC Dock
+## The Dock

-By default, the <u>Dock</u> is the bottom bar on the desktop conisting of application icons, called applets.
-To customize the dock, as well as other aspects of the look and feel of the Pop!\_OS desktop environment, navigate to `Settings` -> `Desktop`.
-To change settings for the dock select the `Dock` submenu.
+By default, the <u>Dock</u> is located at the bottom of the screen and consists of pinned application icons, running applications, and minimized windows.
+To customize the dock, as well as other aspects of the desktop environment, navigate to `Settings` -> `Desktop`.
+To change settings for the Dock, select the `Dock` submenu.

 ![Access Dock Settings in Pop 24.04](/images/pop-basics/pop-basics-access-dock-in-cosmic-settings.png)